osisoft/Client-Failover-Service/content/health/health.md

 Client Failover Service produces various kinds of health data that can be egressed to different health endpoints.

-To egress health related data, you have to configure a health endpoint first.
-See the Health endpoint configuration in your adapter for additional information.
+To egress health related data, you must configure a health endpoint first.
+See the [Health endpoints](xref:HealthEndpoints) configuration for additional information.

 ## Available health data